 I dragged myself out from the warmth of the tent to check what the weather was doing.
 A lot of clouds but potential for a colourful sky.
 I informed Nick that sunrise was a goer and soon we were clambering into the car and heading down to the beach.
 It was the start of a beautiful day!

 As it turned out, the sky didn’t produce too much colour as the sun rose, but I managed to get some decent photos nonetheless.
 The scenery on the Beara peninsula is so picturesque it’s hard not to take a great photo.
-Afterwards, we headed back to our wild camp overlooking Garnish Bay.
+Afterwards, we headed back to our wild camping spot overlooking Garnish Bay.

 The previous day we had spent the afternoon driving from Cork along the southern part of the Beara Peninsula.
 We scouted out several places to spend the night but without much luck.
 Just as we were about to give up and settle for a campsite, we found a spot with an incredible view.
 We pitched our tent and settled in for the night.

 Nick cooked dinner as I continually jumped up to take photographs of the ever changing scene before us.
 The windy conditions which were proving quite an annoyance for the most part, were bringing in great clouds that constantly changed the light over the bay.
 The odd shower even produced a rainbow for us to savour.
 It had been a fabulous evening.

 Now, in the morning after rising early for sunrise, we cooked breakfast and broke camp.
 Before we left we had a chat with a local farmer, some of which we understood, most of which we struggled to decipher, then it was onwards to Dursey Point.

 We had decided to spend the day hiking across Dursey Island, a 6.5km long island off the coast of the Beara Peninsula.
 The island is 1.5km across at its widest point and is home to 3 villages, Ballynacallagh, Kilmichael and Tilickafinna.